xsf/xmpp.org/content/pages/uses/social.md

 Secondly, XMPP's realtime nature means users of a social service will receive immediate updates when another user does something that involves them (for example: `you were @mentioned in tybalts-party@capulet.lit`).

 Finally XMPP's publish-subscribe constructs make a great foundation for building activity-feed type applications.
-Users can post to their feed, and XMPP will take care of propogating the updates to that user's subscribers in a secure way.
+Users can post to their feed, and XMPP will take care of propagating the updates to that user's subscribers in a secure way.

 ## Projects using XMPP Social